If you loved Lone Wolf and Cub: Baby Cart to Hades, try Lone Wolf and Cub: Baby Cart in the Land of Demons

 What they share

-Both films are directed by Kenji Misumi, and they both carry the raw mood tag, and they sit in Action / Adventure / Thriller territory.
+Both films are directed by Kenji Misumi, and they both carry the gut punch, neon soaked, outsider mood tags, and they sit in Action / Adventure / Thriller territory.
 If that's the register that drew you to Lone Wolf and Cub: Baby Cart to Hades, the second film will land in a comparable space — through a different lens.

 What Lone Wolf and Cub: Baby Cart in the Land of Demons is